-Have you ever experienced a weird pain around, behind, or in the vicinity of the eye?
-In today’s blog post and video by Hina Sheth, we’ll go over a surprising reason that might be causing your eye pain.
+In today’s blog post and video by Hina Sheth, we’ll go over a surprising reason that might be causing pain around your eye.

 You can observe the muscle in yourself and others when you turn your head.
 When the SCM becomes problematic, one of the areas it can cause pain is behind the eye.
 Pain referred from the SCM can also be experienced along the brow, behind the eye, underneath the eye socket, and along the side of the nose.
 All of these areas may also be tender to the touch and can refer pain to other areas of the body as will be discussed in later blogs.
 SCM irritation and pain may also cause visual disturbances including blurriness, fogginess, and light sensitivity.